-- (c) A United States naturalization document, or a legible photocopy thereof, or the number on a Certificate of Naturalization.
-If a person provides the number on a Certificate of Naturalization to prove citizenship, the person must not be registered to vote until the county clerk verifies the number with the United States Citizenship and Immigration Services of the Department of Homeland Security. - (d) Any document or method of proof of citizenship established by federal law. - (e) A driver's license bearing an indication that the person holding the license is a citizen of the United States. - 3.
-A person who is registered to vote on or before October 1, 2011, is deemed to have provided proof of citizenship and is not required to submit proof of citizenship pursuant to this section. - Sec.
-5. A person who votes in any election knowing that he or she is not entitled to vote at that election pursuant to subsection 1 of NRS 293.485 is guilty of a category E felony and shall be punished as provided in NRS 193.130. - Sec.
-6. NRS 293.505 is hereby amended to read as follows: - 293.505 1.
-All justices of the peace, except those located in county seats, are ex officio field registrars to carry out the provisions of this chapter. - 2.
-The county clerk shall appoint at least one registered voter to serve as a field registrar of voters who, except as otherwise provided in NRS 293.5055, shall register voters within the county for which the field registrar is appointed.
+(c) A United States naturalization document, or a legible photocopy thereof, or the registration number on a Certificate of Naturalization.
+If a person provides the registration number on a Certificate of Naturalization to prove citizenship, the person must not be registered to vote until the county clerk verifies the registration number with the United States Citizenship and Immigration Services of the Department of Homeland Security.

+(d) Any document or method of proof of citizenship established by federal law.

+(e) A driver's license bearing an indication that the person holding the license is a citizen of the United States.

+3. A person who is registered to vote on or before October 1, 2013, is deemed to have provided proof of citizenship and is not required to submit proof of citizenship pursuant to this section.

+Sec.
+5. A person who votes in any election knowing that he or she is not entitled to vote at that election pursuant to subsection 1 of NRS 293.485 is guilty of a category E felony and shall be punished as provided in NRS 193.130.

+Sec.
+6. NRS 293.505 is hereby amended to read as follows:

+293.505 1.
+All justices of the peace, except those located in county seats, are ex officio field registrars to carry out the provisions of this chapter.

+- 2. The county clerk shall appoint at least one registered voter to serve as a field registrar of voters who, except as otherwise provided in NRS 293.5055, shall register voters within the county for which the field registrar is appointed.
 Except as otherwise provided in subsection 1, a candidate for any office may not be appointed or serve as a field registrar.
-A field registrar serves at the pleasure of the county clerk and shall perform such duties as the county clerk may direct. - 3.
+A field registrar serves at the pleasure of the county clerk and shall perform such duties as the county clerk may direct.
+The county clerk shall not knowingly appoint any person as a field registrar who has been convicted of a felony involving theft or fraud.
+The Secretary of State may bring an action against a county clerk to collect a civil penalty of not more than \$5,000 for each person who is appointed as a field registrar in violation of this subsection.
+Any civil penalty collected pursuant to this subsection must be deposited with the State Treasurer for credit to the State General Fund. - 3.
 A field registrar shall demand of any person who applies for registration all information required by the application to register to vote and shall administer all oaths required by this chapter. - 4.
-When a field registrar has in his or her possession five or more completed applications to register to vote, the field registrar shall forward them to the county clerk, but in no case may the field registrar hold any number of them for more than 10 days. - 5.
-Each field registrar shall forward to the county clerk all completed applications in his or her possession immediately after the fifth Sunday preceding an election.
-Within 5 days after the fifth Sunday preceding any general election or general city election, a field registrar shall return all unused applications in his or her possession to the county clerk.
-If all of the unused applications are not returned to the county clerk, the field registrar shall account for the unreturned applications.
+When a field registrar has in his or her possession five or more completed applications to register to vote, the field registrar shall forward them to the county clerk, but in no case may the field registrar hold any number of them for more than 10 days.